Skip to main content

 | Class-12, Political Science | No Comments

-The chapter "Globalisation - Contemporary World Politics" in CBSE Class 12 Political Science elaborates on the concept of globalisation, defining it as the flow of ideas, capital, commodities, and people…
+The chapter "Environment and Natural Resources - Contemporary World Politics" in CBSE Class 12 Political Science offers a comprehensive overview of the environmental challenges facing the world today and the…